FreeCAD/FreeCAD-documentation/wiki/FEM_PostPipelineFromResult.md

 ### Property Editor

-In the [property editor](property_editor.md) you can set in the *View* tab the settings from the dialog.
+In the [property editor](property_editor.md) you can set in the *View* tab the settings from the dialog box.
 In the *Data* tab you can additionally set this:

 -    **Mode**: How the filters used in the pipeline will be treated.
 These modes are possible: